-UK consensus fraying over Christmas easing of restrictions
+It’s not a target: UK rows back on Christmas easing advice

 Despite the update, questions remain over how many people can be inoculated on any given day, and what proportion of people being offered the vaccine are agreeing to get a shot.

-To date, 800,000 doses of the Pfizer vaccine are known to be in the U.K. and 5 million more are expected to arrive this year, half of the original expectation.
+To date, 800,000 doses of the Pfizer vaccine are known to be in the U.K. and 5 million more are expected to arrive this year, half the original expectation.

+“With the vaccine, and all the other measures we are taking, we do know that things will be better in this country by Easter,” Johnson said.
+“And, I’m sure that next year Christmas will be as normal as usual for every family in the country.”

 Follow AP coverage of the virus outbreak at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak